sidorovkirill/Phantomity/README.md

-# PhantomUnityBridge
+# Phantom Unity Bridge
-Library for connect Phantom wallet to Unity
+Library to connect Phantom wallet with Unity